JasonYuan869/AutoWaifuClaimer/README.md

 Run `bot.py`.
 You must be focused on the Discord window in the specific waifu-rolling channel.

 ## Using the pre-built binary (Windows only)
 Download the zipped release from the releases tab.
 Edit the files in the `/data` folder as explained in the above heading.
 Run `bot.exe`.
+You must be focused on the Discord window in the specific waifu-rolling channel.

 ## License
 Licensed under GNU General Public License v3.0.
 See [LICENCE](./LICENSE).